Shogi (将棋): Japanese Chess

 Once you can beat Shogi Variants, you'll need a stronger opponent.
 Zillions of Games, a commercial program capable of playing many games and puzzles, can play Shogi, and its interface is excellent for anyone trying to learn a game.
 Instead of being a native Shogi application, it plays Shogi by interpreting a script that describes the rules, known as a Zillions Rules File or ZRF.
 The Shogi ZRF that comes with it plays very poorly, because it values unpromoted pieces more than promoted pieces, and it handles drops inefficiently.
 Because of these defects, both Steve Evans and Fergus Duniho wrote ZRFs that play Shogi better, and they combined their efforts into a single script: fdshogi.zip.
 By combining Evans' ideas about fixing piece values with Duniho's ideas for handling drops more efficiently, the new script plays better and can easily beat Evans' Shogi Variants program while playing at its fastest speed, something the Shogi ZRF that comes with the program cannot do.
 It also provides new Shogi graphics, including the Chess Motif set seen on this page, taking advantage of ZoG's full graphics customizability.
 But compared with a dedicated Shogi engine, it is still rather weak.
 This is good for beginners, but it's not strong enough for more advanced players.

 On our own site, you can play Shogi, as well as many other Chess variants, against other people online, using Game Courier.
-It will enforce the rules of Shogi and let you choose from a variety of graphics, including a variety of boards, both checkered and uncheckered, and all the piece sets displayed on this page.
+It will enforce the rules of Shogi, display legal moves, automate the transfer of captured pieces to offboard locations, and spot win/loss/draw conditions.
+It will also let you choose from a variety of graphics, including both checkered and uncheckered boards, and both pictographic and Japanese piece sets, including all the piece sets displayed on this page and more.